 Figure 2: Example with N = 3 processing nodes.
-The image is cut along the horizontal axis, the subareas and the overlaps are transmitted to and processed by the processing nodes.
+The image is cut along the horizontal axis, the sub-areas and the overlaps are received and processed by the processing nodes.
 A node is either (w)aiting to receive data, is (r)eceiving individual data, is receiving (o)verlapping data, or is (p)rocessing data.